Last updated on May 16, 2022. We track all revisions and include the latest changes below.

-While our newsroom uses specific tribal names whenever possible, there isn’t a universally agreed upon term for Native American populations.
-We follow guidance from the Native American Journalists Association, which notes that American Indian or Native American is acceptable.
+While our newsroom uses specific tribal names whenever possible, there isn’t a universally agreed-upon term for Native American populations.
+We follow guidance from the Native American Journalists Association, which notes that American Indian or Native American is acceptable and that we should capitalize the first letter in the two words when writing for our website.
 We exercise caution when using Native as an adjective to describe style or appearance as this is commonly used as slang.
 We ask our sources how they would like to be described whenever possible.

 For more guidance and best practices, staff should see the Native American Journalists Association's Terminology Guide or Indigenous Media Guides for reporting on First Nations, Inuit, and Métis communities as appropriate.